nickmch72/pico-binary-clock/README.md

 ## Ideas for improvement
 1. Make the clock asynchronous.
 2. Pico Display has 4 hardware buttons.
-They can be used to set date and time.manually
+They can be used to set date and time manually.
 3. Alarm ...
 4. Timer ...